m : milli. Premix meaning one-thousandth of the quantity that follows, e.g., milliseconds (ms), and millimeter (mm).

 modulator : See modifier module.

-module : hardware sound generator with no attached keyboard.
+module : A hardware sound generator with no attached keyboard.
 A module can be either physically separate or integrated into a modular synthesizer, and is designed to make some particular contribution to the process of generating electronic sound.

 modulometer : (Old) A meter, similar to the VU meter in appearance, which responds to the peak signal rather than the average level, accounting for pre-emphasis.
 Archaic, used in radio broadcasting to prevent overmodulation.